Environment

 Introducing Renewable Energy

 We have set medium-term environmental goals of total CO₂ emissions at plants and offices by 70% (compared with fiscal year 2019) and rate of 100% renewable energy (electricity) usage at plants and offices by fiscal year 2031.
-The ratio of renewable energy used in all companies in fiscal year 2023 was 90%, which reduced CO₂ emissions by 75% compared with the amount in the reference fiscal year.
-This enabled us to achieve the goal of reducing total CO₂ emissions from plants and offices by 70% (compared with fiscal year 2019) ahead of the scheduled fiscal year of 2031.
+For the fiscal year 2025, the ratio of renewable energy used in all companies reached 89%, achieving a 73% reduction in CO₂ emissions compared to the baseline year.

 CO₂ emissions reductions from the introduction of renewable energy, etc.

-In Japan, all manufacturing sites, plants and offices including tenants began introducing renewable energy in fiscal year 2023.
-In fiscal year 2024, we expanded these efforts to include introducing renewable energy in the U.S. as well.
-Through this, we have now completed the introduction of renewable energy at all of our sites in Japan, the U.S. and China.
-We plan to introduce the system at more overseas offices in the future.
+All manufacturing sites, plants, and offices in Japan began introducing renewable energy in fiscal year 2023.
+Starting in fiscal year 2024, we expanded these initiatives to the U.S., and as a result, the transition to renewable energy has been completed at our sites in Japan, the U.S., and China.
+Going forward, we plan to further promote the adoption of renewable energy at our other overseas offices.

 Example initiative